An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 (or both) are entered in differences, users can recover causal effects

-from a treatment history applied to
+from a shock history applied to

 in levels, or to a dependent variable realized in levels.
 However,

-in differences: just change inferences.x
+in differences: just change inferences.x to

-(for the former) or inferences.y
+differences (for the former) or inferences.y

-(for the latter).
+to differences (for the latter).

 desired.
 The first is the type of standard errors calculated from the